 Cons of the Ecovacs Deebot X8 Pro Omni

-But it can’t all be good stuff, so let’s move on to the cons.
+It can’t all be good stuff, so let’s move on to some potential drawbacks.

-The Ecovacs X8 Omni uses a camera-based front-mounted obstacle avoidance system to recognize and avoid household objects that it could get stuck on.
+The Ecovacs X8 Pro Omni uses a camera-based front-mounted obstacle avoidance system to recognize and avoid household objects that it could get stuck on.
+In our evaluations, the X8 scored 15, which is slightly below average at avoiding obstacles and even a bit below the Roborock Edge.

-The X8 could sense most objects in the test, and it was certainly better than the vast majority of robot vacuums that don’t have obstacle avoidance sensors, but it wasn’t perfect—especially with smaller objects.
+It could sense most objects in the evaluation, and it was certainly better than the vast majority of robot vacuums without obstacle avoidance sensors, but it wasn’t perfect.
+This was especially evident with smaller objects.

-I’ve already mentioned the aggressive side brush, which scatters debris on hard floors.
-Again, not a big deal for normal amounts of debris, but worth docking it a few points.
+We’ve already mentioned the aggressive side brush, which scatters debris on hard floors.
+Again, not a big deal for normal amounts of debris, but this caused it to lose a few points.

-Another thing is that its dust bin was very small—again, this is probably because of the internal LiDAR system, which reduced the real estate available on the robot.
-At 220ml, it’s one of the smallest bins I’ve seen yet.
+Another possible drawback is that the dust bin was very small.
+Again, this is probably because of the internal LiDAR system, which reduces the real estate available on the robot.
+At 220ml, it’s one of the smallest bins we’ve seen yet.

 You can set it to return to empty its bin several times during a run, but if you have big dogs or something, you will need to do that pretty often with the X8.

-In fact, when I added all of these scores together, it is—as of the time of making this video—ranking #3 overall on the Vacuum Wars Top 20 Robot Vacuums list.
+The X8 Pro Omni has a lot of features and functionality at its price point.
+In fact, when we added all the scores together, the X8 ranks #3 overall on the Vacuum Wars Top 20 Robot Vacuums list (as of this article).

 If you’re looking for a top-tier robot vacuum and mop combo that delivers serious cleaning power, advanced navigation, and a highly efficient docking station—all at around 20% less than many direct competitors—the Ecovacs Deebot X8 Pro Omni is definitely worth considering.